ravenusmc/airline_safety/readme.md

 # Preview

-To see a video that talks about this project please go here: COMING SOON
+To see a video that talks about this project please go here: https://www.youtube.com/watch?v=kr1yvArSSAQ